BatchClayderman/LLRS/README.md

 ## ``LLRS_v2.0.py``

-In this version, the TrapGen child procedure is optimized.
+In this version, the TrapGen child procedure is optimized based on the first version.

 ### Usage